Michigan House approves private sector "right-to-work" law

-LANSING, Michigan (Reuters) - The Michigan House of Representatives on Tuesday gave final approval to a second “right-to-work” law covering private sector union workers such as the automotive industry, after earlier passing a separate law on public sector workers.
+LANSING, Mich., Dec 11 (Reuters) - The Michigan House of Representatives on Tuesday gave final approval to a second “right-to-work” law covering private sector union workers such as the automotive industry, after earlier passing a separate law on public sector workers.

 The Republican-majority House passed the private sector law by a vote of 58 to 52.